-Driven by a need for social justice and a desire for peace, George will join us live at the nucleus to unpack his current body of work Augustus Tower.
-This work boldly addresses our global environmental concerns, global economies and the implications of both for the future of our planet.
+Driven by a desire for peace and social justice, George Gittoes will join us live and up late at THE NUCLEUS to unpack his current body of work Augustus Tower.
+This work boldly confronts global environmental concerns, economies, and the implications of both for the future of our planet.

 The Nucleus our brand new licensed bar will be open late afternoon and into the night.

 Arrive early as there is limited capacity and we don’t want you to be disappointed.